We Are All Astrologers

 Libra embodies harmony, balance, and relativity.
 There is no light without shadow and no shadow without light.
 The Scales symbolize a treaty between peace and chaos, and total detachment from outcome… “It’s just life.”

 A Libra also tolerates a paradox like no other sign.
-In the rationale mind, a tolerance for paradox is wisdom, but on the world stage, taken too far, it can manifest in indecision and stagnation.
+In the rational mind, a tolerance for the paradox is wisdom, but on the world stage, taken too far, it can manifest in indecision and stagnation.
 Libra can stand at the crossroads, paralyzed by the realization that neither direction is correct.
-This are The Scales shadow.
+This is The Scales shadow.
 Without commitment and action, life can become be long and tiresome.
-At a certain point, The Scales must be willing to roll the dice, and to fully commit to the outcome, otherwise life will go on, and pass them by.
-The ultimate goal for Libra is for an attainment of unwavering inner-harmony despite external circumstances.
+At a certain point, The Scales must be willing to roll the dice, and to fully commit to the outcome, otherwise, life will go on, and pass them by.
+The ultimate goal for Libra is for the attainment of unwavering inner-harmony despite external circumstances.